Milan school of physics: The cyclotron of Milan

-After World War II, Italian physicists felt the need to build accelerator machines for research purposes in the field of particles.
-After long discussions, two machines were built: one in Frascati - the 1000 Mev synchrotron - intended for high energy physics and one in Milan - the 45 Mev cyclotron - intended for low energy physics.
+After World War II, Italian physicists felt the need to build accelerator machines for the research of particles.
+After long discussions, two machines were built: one in Frascati—the 1000 Mev synchrotron, intended for high energy physics—and one in Milan—the 45 Mev cyclotron, intended for low energy physics.
 While the construction of the Frascati machine was financed by the National Institute of Nuclear Physics, the Milan machine was built with local funding from companies and the Municipality of Milan.

-It is interesting to underline the great willingness of the Lombard business world to finance basic research activities, without immediate technological repercussions.
-Evidently, a favorable climate had been created for scientific research as a factor of progress and it is within this strategy that we can also place the interest that the industrial world showed for the construction of the first Italian technical-scientific museum, the Leonardo da Vinci Museum.
+The Lombard business world financed basic research activities even without seeing immediate technological progress.
+A favorable climate had been created for scientific research as a factor of progress; similarly, the industrial world showed interest in the construction of the first Italian technical-scientific museum, the Leonardo da Vinci Museum.

 Between 1960 and 1965, the first Italian cyclotron was designed and built at the Institute of Physical Sciences of the University of Milan.
 It belonged to the category of fixed frequency cyclotrons, variable azimuth field (A.V.F.) and was of the Thomas strong focus type.
 A special shed and other buildings were built to house the machine and the research laboratories.
 The machine worked until the early 1980s and was subsequently dismantled when construction of the superconducting cyclotron was started in Segrate.
-The 1: 5 scale model of the cyclotron is kept at the Museum of Science and Technology in Milan.
-It was created at the time, in particular, to study the most suitable and economical shape of the magnets to guarantee the necessary field.
+The 1:5 scale model of the cyclotron is kept at the Museum of Science and Technology in Milan.
+At the time, it was specifically created to study the most suitable and economical shape of the magnets to guarantee the necessary field.